YouMightNotNeedKubernetes/postgresql-spilo/README.md

 ### Server placement

-A `node.labels.postgres.${namespace}` label is used to determine which nodes the PostgreSQL server can be deployed on.
+A `node.labels.postgres` label is used to determine which nodes the PostgreSQL server can be deployed on.

-> [!IMPORTANT]
-> The `${namespace}` can be anything you want, but it must be the same for all nodes.
-> Please DO NOT mix namespaces from different PostgreSQL clusters.

 The deployment uses both placement **constraints** & **preferences** to ensure that the servers are spread evenly across the Docker Swarm manager nodes and only **ALLOW** one replica per node.